giellalt/lang-gle/gle.md

 * * *
-<small>This (part of) documentation was generated from [../src/fst/stems/nouns.lexc](http://github.com/giellalt/lang-gle/blob/main/../src/fst/stems/nouns.lexc)</small>DETERMINERS
+<small>This (part of) documentation was generated from [../src/fst/stems/punctuations.lexc](http://github.com/giellalt/lang-gle/blob/main/../src/fst/stems/punctuations.lexc)</small>

-this information is on the noun as initial mutation use corresponding +Len / +Ecl to deternine whether sing/pl, masc/fem

-SEE PRON-LEX cad_chuige+Det+Q:tuige				#;	! what
-SEE PRON-LEX cad+Det+Q:cad				#;	! what
-SEE PRON-LEX céard+Det+Q:céard			#;	! what
-SEE PRON-LEX cé+Det+Q:cé				#;	! who
-SEE ADV cá+Det+Q:cá					#;	! where

-the following always come at the end of the noun/pron/adj and cannot be intermingled with other adjectives contextual tagged as demonstrative for now at least ...
+Foclóir Póca etc.
+April 2008: Regenerated from verb stems by Christoph Wendler (v=sceamh) CHECKED

+NOTE: 'druideadh' is commented out since it was not found as a verbal noun in the corpus, yet chances are that it would get mixed up with 'druideadh' as independed form of 'druid', i.e. 'ó druideadh an scoil'

 * * *
-<small>This (part of) documentation was generated from [../src/fst/stems/determiners.lexc](http://github.com/giellalt/lang-gle/blob/main/../src/fst/stems/determiners.lexc)</small>Na hAidiactaí Tuairisciúla - Descriptive Adjectives
+<small>This (part of) documentation was generated from [../src/fst/stems/verbalnouns.lexc](http://github.com/giellalt/lang-gle/blob/main/../src/fst/stems/verbalnouns.lexc)</small>